surlykke/Go-Generics-with-constraints/README.md

 declaration.

 As you may guess I'm not a huge fan of specification by code.
-It feels to me like a form of unit-testing at compile-time, and I fear that it will lead to a high level of complexity, if not in implementation then at least in readability.
+It feels to me like a form of unit-testing at compile-time, and I believe that it will lead to a high level of complexity, if not in implementation then at least in readability.

 Another question is whether _this_ proposal is a good one, or whether some other declarative approach would be better.
-That is very probable, but I'm putting this forward hoping that it may add value to the discussion on Go generics.
+It is highly probable that better approaches exists, but I'm putting this forward, hoping that it may add value to the discussion on Go generics.

 ## About